First Lady Urges Business Leaders To Help Rebrand Ghana

 |

-First Lady, Mrs. Rebecca Akufo-Addo has urged businesses to play active roles in the efforts of rebranding Ghana by adopting it as a corporate social responsibility that would help propel the growth of their businesses.
+First Lady, Mrs Rebecca Akufo-Addo has urged businesses to play active roles in the efforts at rebranding Ghana by adopting it as a corporate social responsibility that would help propel the growth of their businesses.

-She indicated that rebranding Ghana was a national responsibility that touched every Ghanaian, and so the need to open up the conversation by taking it to the communities, offices and homes.
+She indicated that rebranding Ghana was a national responsibility that touched every Ghanaian, hence the need to open up the conversation by taking it to the communities, offices and homes.

-“Everyone has a role to play and everyone is an ambassador in this crusade.
-So let us take the conversation out there and encourage debates that lead to practical actions” she emphasized.
+“Everyone has a role to play, and everyone is an ambassador in this crusade.
+So let us take the conversation out there and encourage debates that lead to practical actions,” she emphasised.

 “As business leaders, you are in charge of growing the businesses and brands that have been entrusted onto you.
 Many of these are multinational brands that you have built and managed exceptionally well over the years.

-“These brands have become strong selling points for their originating countries – attracting further investment and to a large extent fueling the tourism sector in these countries.
+“These brands have become strong selling points for their originating countries – attracting further investment and to a large extent fuelling the tourism sector in these countries.

 “Yet as the experts in building global brands, we leave the work of branding solely in the hands of government parastatals.
 Imagine for a moment if we apply the same rigour, commitment and expertise we all possess into branding our dear country”, she noted.